arshadrebin/efs/README.md

 systemctl enable httpd php-fpm
 ```

+#### Step 2

-Then create an Auto Scaling Group with the LC which we created above.
-Now the newly deployed instance will have the same website document root and its contents of the master instance.
+Then create an Auto Scaling Group with the Launch Configuration which we created above.
+Auto scaling group can be created from EC2 section >>> Auto Scaling Group.
+Choose the Launch configuration which created earlier and other values as per your wish.

+The instance which created using this target group will have the disk partition as below.

+===
+[ec2-user@ip-172-31-36-201 ~]$ df -h
+Filesystem                                           Size  Used Avail Use% Mounted on
+devtmpfs                                             4.0M     0  4.0M   0% /dev
+tmpfs                                                475M     0  475M   0% /dev/shm
+tmpfs                                                190M  2.8M  188M   2% /run
+/dev/xvda1                                           8.0G  1.7G  6.4G  21% /
+tmpfs                                                475M     0  475M   0% /tmp
+tmpfs                                                 95M     0   95M   0% /run/user/1000
+/dev/xvda128                                          10M  1.3M  8.7M  13% /boot/efi
+fs-072b061b3cd9022c7.efs.ap-south-1.amazonaws.com:/  8.0E  5.0M  8.0E   1% /var/www/html
+===